Nicholaswogan/photochem_clima_data/photochem_clima_data/data/aerosol_xsections/README.md

 **Folder and File formats**

-Each folder corresponds to optical properties of different types of aerosols.
-For example `khare1984` contains the measured index of refraction of laboratory synthetic hydrocarbon aerosols analogous to the ones that are made in Titan's atmosphere.

-Each folder should contain a few files: `mie_<folder-name>.h5` (required), `frac_<folder-name>.h5` (optional), and an ascii file containing measured index of refractions.

-`mie_<folder-name>.h5` - Contains calculated optical properties using mie theory.
+Each folder contains a file with the name `mie_<folder-name>.h5` that has optical properties for a kind of aerosol.
 The file has the following structure

 ```yaml
 wavelengths: Wavelength [nm]